The Logos: The Meletic Testament (Chapter 9 The Message)

 27. A student asked—Is it true that wisdom grows in questions?
 Asterion replied—Only in those people that are asked sincerely.

-28. The message began to shape the city of Athens—not through law, but through language, as it was before in the age of the earlier philosophers, such as Socrates, Plato and Aristotle.
+28. The message then began to shape the city of Athens—not through law, but through language, as it was before in the age of the earlier philosophers, such as Socrates, Plato and Aristotle.

-29. In the marketplace, a fishmonger asked—What is the weight of a thought?’
+29. In the marketplace, a fishmonger asked—What is the weight of a thought?
 And a philosopher nearby paused, unable to answer.

 31. A woman wrote on her door the slogan: ‘Speak only if your words are lighter than silence’.